Best Ultralight Backpacking Stoves 2026

 The aim is to keep the stove as light as possible so that you have more room for fuel and food.
 Most ultralight canister stoves are simply small guards that sit over the fuel tank.

 When it comes to fuel, you need to strike a balance between size and use.
-You could get a tiny gas canister but that won’t last you long on your lightweight stove.
+You could get a tiny gas canister, but that won’t last you long on your lightweight stove.
 Equally, a large bottle of denatured alcohol will often be more than you need.

-Another thing to consider is how much extra fuel will the stove burn when it is windy.
+Another thing to consider is how much extra fuel the stove will burn when it is windy.
 Efficient stoves with windshields will always use less fuel than a stove without one.

 Gas fuels are lighter, but you have to factor in the weight of the canister as well as the shape.
 Liquid fuels weigh more oz for oz, but they don’t tend to have large canisters.